kyang5/coursedescriptions/source/courses/comp380.rst

 Outcome
 ----------------

-Student will learn how to program real-time interactive applications using libraries like OpenGL.
+The student will learn how to program real-time interactive applications using libraries like OpenGL.

 Syllabi
 ----------------------